 Some of the most common psychotic symptoms include hallucinations (seeing or hearing things that aren’t physically there) and delusions (believing things which aren’t necessarily true).

-Are there laws on managing depression in the workplace?
+What are the laws on managing depression in the workplace?

 In the UK, there aren’t specific employment laws or regulations on managing depression.